Router One

 Is there a markup on top of upstream prices?

 Not hidden inside the pay-as-you-go token line.
 Wallet token charges use posted rates; FX and payment-channel fees are shown at checkout.
-Subscription plans are coming soon and will publish their economics when they relaunch.
+Subscription plan economics are shown separately on the pricing page.

 What happens if an upstream provider raises prices?